FarzinNs83/NetShift/README.md

 To use this application, follow the steps below:

 1. **Download and Install**:
-   - Download the latest version of the application from [Download Link].
+   - Download the latest version of the application from [Download Link](https://github.com/FarzinNs83/DNS_Changer/releases/latest/download/DNS_Changer.exe).
    - Run the executable file and follow the installation instructions.

 2. **Run the Application**: